We are engaged before or when a situation becomes too complex, sensitive, or consequential for standard management or traditional advisory.

 We may act as an advisor, operator (independent or nominee), temporary executive, or delegated decision authority.

-Authority and escalation paths are clearly defined at the outset with direct access to the highest decision-maker(s).
+Authority and escalation paths are clearly defined at the outset.
 We do not operate by committee.

 Visibility is intentional and controlled.
 Work is conducted within a small, closed group using security and access protocols appropriate to the matter.